Clinton Public School District

-The Clinton Public School District is a public school district based in Clinton, Mississippi (USA).
+The Clinton Public School District is a public school district based in Clinton, Mississippi, United States.
+The district serves over 5,100 students.

-Schools
+It includes almost all of Clinton and a small section of northwest Jackson.

+History

 School segregation in the district ended in 1970.
 In fulfilling desegregation requirements, the district implemented a setup in which every student attends each school within the district.
 Prior to desegregation Sumner Hill and Lovett served Clinton's African American students.